thesofproject/sof-docs/contribute/process/docbuild.rst

    drawing syntax into an image.
 You need to have a Java runtime environment (JRE) installed when generating documentation.

+There is a sof-docs Docker image recipe that can be used as an alternative to installing the documentation tools on local OS.
+If you choose to use Docker then please skip the tools installation steps and go directly to :ref:`run_documentation_processors`

 Depending on your Linux version, install the following tools:

 * For Ubuntu use: